 What process was used to evaluate the artifacts of student learning, and by whom?
-Please identify the tools(s) (e.g., a rubric) used in the process and include them in/with this report.
+Please identify the tools(s) (e.g., a rubric) used in the process and include them in/with this report document (please do not just refer to the assessment plan).